 - Space and bandwidth is severely limited on the free plan.

-- Wix ads are shown on your site.
+- Wix ads are shown on your site in free version.

-- You can’t change the template once you’ve chosen one.
-If you do, it’s like starting over and your content is done.
+- You cannot change the template once you’ve chosen one.
+If you do, you must start a whole new site.
 That’s just wrong.